futurice/ios-good-practices/README.md

 ### Naming

-Apple pays great attention to keep naming consistent, if sometimes a bit verbose, throughout their APIs.
+Apple pays great attention to keeping naming consistent, if sometimes a bit verbose, throughout their APIs.
 When developing for Cocoa, you make it much easier for new people to join the project if you follow [Apple's naming conventions](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html).

 Here are some basic takeaways you can start using right away: